-- explain and evaluate how different methods of recognising and measuring assets and liabilities can affect reported financial position, and explain the role of data analytics in financial asset and liability valuation; and - b. explain and appraise accounting standards that relate to assets and non-financial liabilities for example: property, plant and equipment; intangible assets, held-for-sales assets; inventories; investment properties; provisions and contingencies.
+- explain and evaluate how different methods of recognising and measuring assets and liabilities can affect reported financial position, and explain the role of data analytics and climate related risks in financial asset and liability valuation; and - b. explain and appraise accounting standards that relate to assets and non-financial liabilities for example: property, plant and equipment; intangible assets, held-for-sales assets; inventories; investment properties; provisions and contingencies.